aivarasatk/MultiSourceTorrentDownloader/README.md

 Unzip the file and launch the MultiSourceTorrentDownloader.exe or create a shortcut for it (installer is planned in future) <br>
 <b>Some users have reported that torrents are not launching on their local torrent download app a fix for that is to execute the app as admin</b>

+## Future
+This is an ongoing project.

+- More popular sources
+- More features
+- Customizability

 ### Screenshots
 ![launched](demo/launched.png)
 ![searched](demo/searched.png)